A History of BIRMINGHAM Places & Placenames . . . from A to Y

 In its time this was the largest single housing development in Europe stretching from Castle Bromwich in the north to Marston Green in the south.
 Chelmsley Wood was built to house over 50 000 people on former agricultural land as the poor housing of the inner-city was cleared in the late 1960s.

 Although Chelmsley Wood was an overspill development by the City Council for Birmingham residents, most of the district came under the control of Warwickshire County Council until local government reorganisation in 1974 when it was designated as part of Solihull Metropolitan Borough.
-The estate is now often referred to by residents simply as Chelmsley.
+The estate is often referred to by residents simply as Chelmsley.
+The town has been divided into three districts: the area Chelmsley Wood town centre itself to the south, Fordbridge with Kingshurst, and Smiths Wood to the north.

 Chelmsley is probably not a -ley name which would indicate a woodland clearing, but derives from the Old English Ceolmund's (ge)haeg meaning 'Ceolmund's enclosure'.
 This would have been pastoral land hedged with hawthorn in which to keep possibly sheep, more likely cattle.
 The site of the original enclosure and Anglo-Saxon settlement of Chelmsley is unknown.